SEND Information Report

 Additional adult support in the classroom

-Departments have Learning Support Assistants (LSAs) who support the teacher in helping the learning of the whole class and individual students.
+The academy have Learning Support Assistants who support the teacher in helping the learning of the whole class and individual students.
 This may be conducted through support within the classroom or the withdrawal of students to work on specific areas of the curriculum.
-Learning support assistants work primarily with children on an Education Health Care plan (EHCP)

 Timetabled interventions

-SEMH support (social, emotional, mental health) SEMH difficulties is an overarching term for children who demonstrate difficulties with emotional regulation and/or social interaction and/or are experiencing mental health problems.
+Social, Emotional and Mental Health is an overarching term for children who demonstrate difficulties with emotional regulation and/or social interaction and/or are experiencing mental health problems.
 We recognise that all children and young people need a solid foundation of positive mental health to benefit fully from all of the opportunities that are available to them.
 It is important that our children can be resilient and mentally healthy, so that they can succeed.
-To support students identified with SEMH needs, we have the HIVE, students can be involved in group sessions, 1:1 sessions within a non – classroom environment with adult SEMH champions.
+To support students identified with SEMH needs, we offer a number of interventions, access to a school counsellor, referrals to external support agencies, access to the mental health and wellbeing lead or a key worker.

 Personalised Learning